Listening to a Hines Managing Director Explain How a $3B Project Actually Moves

 One thing I’ve been enjoying lately is seeing how different a topic feels once you hear it explained by someone who’s actually living inside the work — it’s a world away from just reading theory or textbooks.

-I joined a conversation from UC San Diego’s Real Estate Planning and Development course, which focuses on how projects move from inception to completion — from planning, feasibility, financing, and design to entitlements, construction, leasing, and asset management.
+I joined a conversation organized around UC San Diego’s Real Estate Planning and Development course, which focuses on how projects move from inception to completion — from planning, feasibility, financing, and design to entitlements, construction, leasing, and asset management.

 And this guest conversation really stayed with me.